darrenau03/FIRE-Machine-Learning/README.md

 8) BASE_DIRECTORY is changed to whatever the name of the master directory from above.
 9) Run code

 After each epoch, the validation set will be tested the outputs will be saved into a folder named **saved_images**.
-It contain a mask with a coresponding prediction mask, noted with a prefix "pred".
+It contain a mask with a corresponding prediction mask, noted with a prefix "pred".

 To run the model on custom images without training, simply comment out all the functions within the NUM_EPOCHS for loop except **save_predictions_as_imgs()**